Arthur Dobrin: Career

 Upon returning home from Africa in 1967, Dobrin joined the Ethical Movement and in 1968 became the Leader of the Ethical Humanist Society of Long Island and served in that position until 2001.
 Dobrin joined Hofstra University's faculty as an adjunct Associate Professor of Social Sciences in 1989 and taught classes in African literature, social work, moral education, religion and human rights in the New College.
 He joined the faculty of the School for University Studies as a full-time Professor of Humanities in 1989 and taught in the freshmen program.
 He retired from full professorship in December 2012.
 He teaches courses in business ethics in the MBA program in School of Business and journalism ethics in the School of Communication as an adjunct professor.

 Dobrin has also been a visiting scholar at Nanjing Normal University, Nanjing, China; Makerere University, Kampala, Uganda; Kisii College, Kisii, Kenya; the Gusii Technical College, Kisii, Kenya; and Claflin University in South Carolina.

 Dobrin was the co-founder of Amnesty International USA Group #74, the co-founder of the Long Island Interracial Alliance for a Common Future, and the director of the Encampment for Citizenship in Montana and Arizona.
 He is also a member of the Nassau County District Attorney's Faith Leaders Advisory Council and the Nassau County Police Commissioner's Community Council.
 He is a member of the bioethics committee NYU Langone Hospital – Long Island (formerly Winthrop University Hospital) since 1997.

 Dobrin currently lives in Westbury, New York with his wife, Lyn.
 He has three children - Eric, Kori, and Millie - and three grandchildren - MacKenzie, Ryan, and Jordan.

 Author

 Arthur Dobrin has authored, co-authored and edited more than 20 books, including books in ethics and children's books including Spelling God with Two O's, Ethics for Everyone: How to Improve Your Moral Intelligence, and Business Ethics: The Right Way to Riches.
 He is also the author of more than 100 poems and articles that have appeared in journals, magazines and newspapers.
 He is also an expert and has a weekly blog on Psychology today called Am I right which explores thoughts and opinions on how to live an ethical life.
 Together with his wife Lyn, they also write about honeymoons and romantic travel.

 Awards

 He is the recipient of Hofstra University's Scholar's Incentive Award, Hofstra University, Allison Kim Levy Continuing Acts of Kindness Memorial Award of the Psychology Department, and the Peter E. Herman Award, for creative work in the literary arts.
+In 2026, he received the Felix Adler Lifetime Achievement Award from the American Ethical Union Assembly, recognizing individuals whose service has significantly advanced ethical culture and humanism.